 Looking for ways to boost the flavors of your favorite vegetables and vegetarian dishes?
-Try naturally brewed Kikkoman Soy Sauce.
+Try traditionally brewed Kikkoman Soy Sauce.
 A vegan ingredient, Kikkoman is made from just four premium natural vegetarian ingredients – soybeans, wheat, water and salt – slowly fermented like a fine wine to create a savory condiment with complex, meaty flavors and aromas.

 During its months of natural fermentation, Kikkoman Soy Sauce develops more than 285 flavor and aroma components that not only add flavor, but actually bring out the sweet, salty, sour and bitter flavors in other ingredients.
 And there’s more.
 Rich in amino acids, Kikkoman adds umami, the elusive “fifth flavor,” often translated as “savory,” “brothy,” and “delicious.”
 It’s the quality you sense in reduced meat stocks, bouillon, slow-cooked mushrooms, Parmesan cheese, tomato sauce and other umami-rich ingredients.
 Boosting the umami flavors of vegan and vegetarian foods makes them more satisfying.
 And Kikkoman makes umami as easy as “pour and stir.”

 The key to beefing up the flavor of vegetarian dishes with Kikkoman is to start with a modest amount and add as you go.
 Especially when preparing non-Asian dishes, you’re not looking to add a distinctive soy sauce flavor, but rather a mellow savory “undertone.”
 Start by reducing the amount of salt in the recipe and replacing it with Kikkoman Soy Sauce or Less Sodium Soy Sauce.
 You’ll find that it helps unlock the flavor potential of other ingredients.
 That’s the umami effect.